cgoillot/GPX_Correct/README.md

 You can specify the gap value as the 1st argument when running the script.
 For example, run this command in the command prompt: GPX_Correct.py 0.0002

+# Support
+Please feel free to send an email to this address for feedback/support: gpx.correct@gmail.com